|country of origin:

 On that count, Ambient 1: Music For Airports, Anbient 4: On Land, Apollo and the small group jams of Music For Films succeed brilliantly.
 Although officially Eno solo albums, they bear significant contributions from collaborators including Robert Wyatt, Daniel Lanois and brother Roger Eno.
 All four albums are distinguished by a masterful use of studio processing with which he produces soothing, fascinating sounds and textures using synthesisers, piano, guitar, wordless vocals and occasional percussion.
 Eno's music has been accused on more than one occasion of being cool and remote, and in this regard On Land contains some of his most uncompromising work.
 You may find some of the ominous, atonal soundscapes here virtually impenetrable, though given time the album develops a remarkable and strange, spacious beauty.
 And it is undeniable that at times these albums do display a quality not previously associated with electronic music: emotion.
 Parts of Apollo in particular, a work inspired by the beauty and awesome mystery of space, are an exceptional listening experience.
 “Ascent”, with its looped, ghost-like vocal melody, is so angelic and sublime it could make you cry.

-A number of Eno's official collaborations from ths period in the are also masterful.
+A number of Eno's official collaborations from ths period are also masterful.

-Since the late 1980's Eno's ambient output - aside from his limited-release CD's for art installations - has slowed down.
-His most notable music in the 90's and 2000's has been his ongoing adventures in electronic avant-pop and art rock, albums which I'll leave to others to review and dissect.
+Since the late 1980's Eno's ambient output has slowed down, aside from his limited-release CD's comissioned by outside sources.
+His most notable music in the 90's and the new century has been his ongoing adventures in electronic avant-pop and art rock - as well as his production work for U2 - and these are albums that are best reviewed and dissected elsewhere.

-His only really outstanding instrumental ambient work from recent decades is his third Robert Fripp collaboration The Equatorial Stars from 2004.
+Only a few of his instrumental ambient works from recent decades are outstanding.
+The Shutov Assembly from 1992 is about the only collection of his art installation music that stands entirely in its own terms as an album.
+Its ten shimmering tracks for electric piano, synthesisers and environmental effects hover brilliantly between tonality and dissonnance, a bit like late-period Cluster without the rhythms.
+Also essential is the third Robert Fripp collaboration The Equatorial Stars from 2004.
 On this spellbinding recording Fripp and Eno use the same tape loop and delay processes as on their previous albums together, conjuring luminous, floating cycles of notes, propelled just occasionally with a rhythmic pulse.
-Beatless tone poems like "Meissa" and "Lyra" recall the cosmic ambience of Apollo, deep and beautiful.
+Beatless tone poems like "Meissa" and "Lyra" recall the cosmic ambience of Apollo, very deep and very beautiful.

-But The Equatorial Stars aside, none of Eno's ambient recordings since 1988 match the standard of his best work and certainly none are of the same historical significance to the genre.
+None of Eno's other latterday ambient albums match the standard of his best work and certainly none are of the same historical significance to the genre.
 Occasionally they have been quite woeful.
 Said Q Magazine of Neroli (1992): “Eno makes a muted synthesiser go bong for a couple of minutes short of an hour…which leaves you asking, is that the new Brian Eno album or is the fridge playing up again?”
-Most of his CD soundtracks for art installations suffer from the same limitations, a trend which started as far back as the numbingly static Thursday Afternoon (1985).
+Most of his CD soundtracks for art installations suffer from the same limitations, a trend which started as far back as the pretty but numbingly static Thursday Afternoon (1985).

 Of the available compilation albums, the Virgin 3-CD set Instrumental is by far the best overview of his ambient music available and includes some excellent rare and previously unreleased tracks.